Armenians violated ceasefire 14 times in a day

 Baku.
-12 July.
-REPORT.AZ/ Armenians violated ceasefire 14 times in a day from different directions of the frontline.
+23 July.
+REPORT.AZ/ Armenians violated ceasefire 14 times in a day from different directions of the frontline using large caliber machine guns.

 Report was told in the press service of Azerbaijani Defense Ministry.

-Positions of Azerbaijani Armed Forces underwent fire from Chilaburt village of Tartar region, Yusifjanli village of Aghdam region, Horadiz and Ashaghi Seyidahmadli villages of Fuzuli region as well as at unnamed heights of Khojavand region.
+Positions of Azerbaijani Armed Forces underwent fire from positions located in Javahirli village of Aghdam region, Goyarkh village of Tartar region, Ashaghi Seyidahmadli village of Fuzuli region as well as at unnamed heights of Goranboy and Jabrayil regions.

 News DepartmentNews Author